RihardsVitols/Microphone-Calibration/README.md

 # Microphone calibration
-The NAME Project is a collection of 4 3D models for building a 1st order ambisonic mic and a collection of [SuperCollider](https://supercollider.github.io/) codes for mic calibration.
+The NAME Project goal is to make a low cost ambisonic microphone.
+This repository contains 4 3D models for building a 1st order ambisonic mic and a collection of [SuperCollider](https://supercollider.github.io/) codes for microphone calibration.
-The 3D models are almost completely parametric and are designed to be printed on a resin 3D printer.
+The 3D models are designed to be printed on a resin 3D printer.
 I used [Formlabs 2](https://formlabs.com/3d-printers/form-2/).
-Mic consists of 4 parts - body, electronics cover, mesh screen and an adapter clamp for a microphone holder.
+Microphone consists of 4 parts - body, electronics cover, mesh screen and an adapter clamp for a microphone holder.
+Resoult folder contains recordings and images of calibartion that I did for testing codes.

 ### Overview
 parts: